Concentration of measures via size biased couplings: Applications: unbounded couplings

 \section{Applications: unbounded couplings}

 One of the major drawbacks of Theorem \ref{thm:main} is the hypothesis that $|Y^s-Y|$ be almost surely bounded with probability one.
-In this section we derive concentration of measure inequalities for two examples where $Y^s-Y$ is not bounded: the number of isolated vertices in the Erd\"{o}s-R\'{e}nyi random graph model, and the nonnegative infinitely divisible distributions with certain associated moment generating functions which satisfy a boundedness condition.
-For the latter, compound Poisson distributions will be our main illustration.
+In \cite{graph}, ideas similar to the previous sections are applied to obtain subgaussian concentration of measure inequalities for the number of isolated vertices in the Erd\H{o}s-R\'{e}nyi random graph model, employing a coupling that does not obey the boundedness condition.
+In this section we derive concentration of measure inequalities for another example where $Y^s-Y$ is not bounded: the nonnegative infinitely divisible distributions with certain associated moment generating functions which satisfy a boundedness condition.
+As an example for nonnegative infinitely divisible distribution, compound Poisson distributions will be our main illustration.